Wednesday, November 11, 2009

 Pic: A poppy in my garden in Western Australia (2006)

 POST SCRIPT: (Inserted Nov.
 2010)

-Since writing this post, I discoverd that my mother's memories were not quite correct but that her brother was 21 when he was killed in action and the date of his death was 19th November, 1915.
-Sadly, my mother passed away a few months ago so this year Rememberance Day will be all the more poignant.
+Since writing this post, I discovered that my mother's memories were not quite correct but that her brother was 21 when he was killed in action and the date of his death was 19th November, 1915.
+Sadly, my mother passed away a few months ago so this year Remembrance Day will be all the more poignant.

-Pic: Grave of my Great Uncle, T. W. Ettershank, who died in the Great War.
+Pic: Grave of my Uncle, T. W. Ettershank, who died in the Great War.